ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 lacked good weather station coverage.

-Because I used the data and because I knew plenty of others used the data, in 2017 I started writing the *nasapower* package to interface with the POWER data and run queries to get data from the server (Sparks 2018), but only for agricultural weather data (AG community) as this was my main (really only) interest.
+Because I used the data and because I knew plenty of others used the data, in 2017 I started writing nasapower to interface with the POWER data and run queries to get data from the server (Sparks 2018), but only for agricultural weather data (AG community) as this was my main (really only) interest.
 This greatly simplified the way the data could be retrieved since it meant that there was no need to use the web interface that the POWER team provided and also made the work reproducible.
 The package was very simple with few dependencies and worked quickly and made getting data much easier as the only way to otherwise download was through a painful series of point-and-clicks on a website.
 I submitted it for [review with